HandrewOltenish/Godot_Projects/Readme.md

 ![](https://github.com/HandrewOltenish/Godot_Projects/blob/main/Squash%20the%20Creeps%203D/squash_the_creeps_3d_game.gif)

 18. Uploaded Treearock Game Design Document.
-19. Learning GDScript from Zero.
-Completed Lesson 1 to 3.
+## Learning GDScript from Zero
+20. Lesson 1 to 3.
 Learned about the proper way to call functions, parameters, radians, and coordinates.
-20. Learning GDScript from Zero.
-Completed Lesson 4.
+21. Lesson 4.
 Played with a turtle-function and gave it instructions to draw corners, and a square.
-21. Learning GDScript from Zero.
-Completed Lesson 5.
+22. Lesson 5.
 Created functions, and function parameters to draw corners, and rectangles of varying sizes and degrees.
-22. Learning GDScript from Zero.
-Completed Lesson 6, 7, 8, 9.
+23. Lesson 6 to 9.
 Function parameters, variables, sub-variables.
 I have used this in C before with structure, in C++ with objects.
 They are similar.
+24. Lesson 10 to 15.
+Function-wide variables, script-wide variables, 2D Vector implementation, and conditions.